nataliering/Resolving-the-complex-Bordetella-pertussis-genome-using-barcoded-nanopore-sequencing/README.md

 ## Method
 ### Flow cell trials
 We ran five different MinION flow cell trials between 2015 and 2017, using both R7 and R9/R9.4 flow cells (see table 1).
-Having established that barcoding would enable the sequencing of multiple strains per flow cell, we took forward highest quality read set (in terms of yield, % identity, etc.) to assembly tests.
+Having established that the yield of a single R9.4 flow cell would enable the sequencing of multiple strains per flow cell with the use of barcodes, we took forward highest quality barcoded read set (in terms of yield, % identity, etc.) to assembly tests.

 **Table 1: Flow cell trials**